linux-system-roles/logging/README.md

 #### logging_outputs general queue parameters

-* `queue`: A dict containing general queue paramters that can be used by all output module types, see the official rsyslog documentation for full list of parameters and their function.
+* `queue`: A dict containing general queue parameters that can be used by all output module types, see the official rsyslog documentation for full list of parameters and their function.

 ```yaml
 logging_outputs: